Tutor Handbook

 Supplies:

 When you tutor in person at the Student Success Center, you will notice that all tables have whiteboards on the walls or against the dividers for your use.
 There are dry erase markers and erasers at each board.
-Should you need new markers, please see the front desk, in Room 100, of the Student Success Center.
+Should you need new markers, please see the front desk in Room 100 of the Student Success Center.
 If your table does not have a whiteboard, but you need one, there are several on top of the file cabinet outside the Learning Center doors.
 Feel free to use one of these boards, but please return it at the end of your session(s).
 We also have both Dell and Mac laptops available to checkout.
 You will be required to leave your student ID card in exchange, as these are for short-term checkouts.

 Tiger Tutors: